 - Learn more about public sector procurement.
 Procurex Live events are held across the UK and provide training and networking opportunities for anyone buying for or supplying the public sector.

 - Get outside help.
-Specialist consultants, such as Tony Zemaitis or BiP Solutions, can help you identify opportunities and put together a bid.
+There are many specialist consultants that can help you identify opportunities and put together a bid.

 - Get prepared.
 Get key documentation in place before you start.
 For example, having ISO: 9001 (Quality) and ISO: 14001 (Environmental) can give you a head start.
 Make sure you have a good record on such things as equal opportunities and health and safety.

 - Blow your own trumpet.
-Tendering is not just a firm-filling and box-ticking exercise, it's about selling your services.
-Highlight any other public sector or relevant experience that you've had and demonstrate how you have helped other clients.
+Tendering is not just a form-filling and box-ticking exercise, it's about selling your services.
+Highlight any other public sector or relevant experience that you've had and demonstrate how you have helped clients.